bshpetner00/MKS21X-FinalProject/README.md

 - Got map to work on home computers (sort of)
 - Tried (but failed) to create slots on map
 Ben:
-- Made substantial progress of ceelo roll and calculate functions, restructred the program
+- Made substantial progress in ceelo roll and calculate functions, restructred the program

 1/9/19
 Alex:
 - Some success in creating basic map stuff
 - Learned about Screen and KeyStrokes
+Ben:
+- Redesigned ceelo to make it more in line with the structure of the casino

 1/10/19
 Alex: